PIAG Members

 Professional qualifications: WCNS, MNZCA, BN Hon, PG cert. wound care

 Bio: Emil Schmidt has been working as the Wound Care Specialist for the Southern DHB for the last ten years.
-He is running nurse led clinics in the city and rural hospital throughout the Otago region.
-He loves teaching either at the bedside, clinics or more formal settings.
+He is running nurse-led clinics in the city and rural hospitals throughout the Otago region.
+He loves teaching either at the bedside, in clinics or in more formal settings.
 He was the lead investigator for several national and international research projects in wound care.
 He has published several articles in nursing and medical journals and has presented at national and international conferences.
 Emil is a longstanding committee member of the NZWCS where he held the Treasurer portfolio from 2008 – 2013 and was elected as president of the Society in 2013.

 Name: Sharryn CookSharryn Cook